Griatch/wordtrack/README.md

     python wordtrack.py start 20 30000
 ```

-you can only have one
-period running at a time (if you run `start` again, you will start
+You can only have one period running at a time (if you run `start`
-over).
+again, you will start over).

 To start updating your word count, check your text editor for your
 current word count and give it as a number: